 4.4 Special compensation of Executive Committee members who left the Company during the reporting period

-Matthias Währen retired from his role as Chief Financial Officer on 30 June 2017.
-He did not receive any special compensation as a result of his retirement.
+Members of the Executive Committee that stepped down during 2018 did not receive any special compensation as a result of their departure from the Company.
 All compensation is included in the compensation table XI.